 - Pipe the dough onto a parchment-lined baking sheet into rings, rosettes, or “S” shapes.
 Press nuts like almonds or walnuts into some, if desired.

 - Chill the shaped cookies in the fridge for 20–30 minutes before baking.
+Meanwhile, start to preheat the oven at 180°C (350°F).

-- Bake in a preheated oven at 180°C (350°F) for about 15 minutes or until lightly golden.
+- Bake in the preheated oven for about 15 minutes or until lightly golden.

 This post contains affiliate links.
 I may earn a small commission if you purchase through them, at no extra cost to you.